-Contemporary pagans might be anarchic, left wing, liberal, conservative, monarchist, right wing, apolitical; individualistic, communistic, tribal, egalitarian, authoritarian, hierarchical; gender-aware, sexist; pacifist, militaristic; universalist, fundamentalist; smoker, non-smoker, 'stimulant' user, drinker, abstainer; vegan, vegetarian, semi-vegetarian... organic/compassionate farming carnivorous, omnivorous.Some Pagans would deny that "Pagan" itself is a useful descriptive term (see here, here and here), though other Pagans, the present writer included, would disagree with this perspective (see here, here and here).
-At any rate, we're stuck with it for the foreseeable future.
+Contemporary pagans might be anarchic, left wing, liberal, conservative, monarchist, right wing, apolitical; individualistic, communistic, tribal, egalitarian, authoritarian, hierarchical; gender-aware, sexist; pacifist, militaristic; universalist, fundamentalist; smoker, non-smoker, 'stimulant' user, drinker, abstainer; vegan, vegetarian, semi-vegetarian... organic/compassionate farming carnivorous, omnivorous.Some pagans would deny that "pagan" itself is a useful descriptive term (see here, here and here), though other pagans, the present writer included, would disagree with this perspective (see here, here and here).
+At any rate, it looks like we're probably stuck with it for the foreseeable future.

 ....For some the prototype is a polytheistic, sacrificial, hierarchical, warrior-based, hunting, hard-drinking and carnivorous lifestyle with rather a patriarchal (indeed "laddish") bent; others look back to a Goddess infused, feminine oriented, peaceful, egalitarian and ecologically aware paradigm.

-It is sometimes said that Paganism is defined by practice rather than by belief, and the principles set out below should be seen in that light.
+It is sometimes said that paganism is defined by practice rather than by belief, and the principles set out below should be seen in that light.
 They are fairly broad and general.
-Even something as apparently crucial as the Pagan conception of deity is quite malleable and open to interpretation.
+Even something as apparently crucial as the pagan conception of deity is quite malleable and open to interpretation.
 It is also noteworthy that the principles below do not include such obvious "religious" ideas as a fixed ethical code or a firm view on what the ultimate fate is of the soul or of the universe.
-Paganism is not, for the most part, characterised by such things.
+Modern paganism is not, for the most part, characterised by such things.

-For some, the defining quality of Paganism is polytheism (see here and here, or here for a contrary view).
-Yet many Pagans do not believe in the ontological reality of polytheistic gods, perhaps seeing them as symbols or psychological archetypes, a view which is consistent with philosophical agnosticism or atheism.
-Among those Pagans who have a more literal belief in the gods, views differ as to whether they are separate and distinct entities or whether they are better described as aspects of an ultimate underlying God, Goddess or Ultimate Reality.
+For some, the defining quality of paganism is polytheism.
+Yet many modern pagans do not believe in the objective reality of polytheistic gods, perhaps seeing them instead as symbols or psychological archetypes, a view which is consistent with philosophical agnosticism or atheism.
+Among those pagans who have a more traditional belief in the gods, views differ as to whether they are separate and distinct entities or whether they are better described as aspects of an ultimate underlying God, Goddess or Ultimate Reality.

-For Pagans, the divine is typically seen as being "down here" rather than "up there".
+For modern pagans, the divine is typically seen as being "down here" rather than "up there".
 The sacred is found in the material world: it is not located in a separate invisible realm.
-This idea connects with beliefs such as animism, pantheism and panentheism.

-Pagans tend to revere and look for spiritual inspiration in the natural environment.
-The original 19th century Pagans looked to the natural world as an antidote to the ugliness of urban industrialism.
+Pagans tend to revere and look for spiritual inspiration in the natural world.
+The original 19th century pagan revivalists looked to nature as an antidote to the ugliness of urban industrialism.
 Many of them were romantic conservatives who hated "science and socialism".
-For modern Pagans, by contrast, a love of nature is often bound up with left-wing environmentalist politics.
+For modern pagans, by contrast, a love of nature is often bound up with left-wing environmentalist politics.

-This outlook leads to Pagans characteristically placing a positive valuation on the material, the sensual and indeed the sexual.
-Paganism frequently manifests an ethic of embracing and finding joy in earthly life.
-This doesn't mean that Pagans are materialists or hedonists, but it does mean that they tend not to be ascetics either.
+This outlook often leads to pagans placing a positive valuation on the material, the sensual and indeed the sexual.
+This doesn't mean that pagans are materialists or hedonists, but it does mean that they tend not to be ascetics either.

-There is a degree of tension here insofar as one major influence on Paganism is a philosophical and spiritual movement known as the Western esoteric tradition or occultism.
+There are a couple of anomalies here.
+Firstly, ancient and indigenous pagan religions are often very conservative in areas like sexual morality.
+Secondly, a major influence on modern paganism is a philosophical and spiritual movement known as the Western esoteric tradition (also known as occultism), which itself goes back to the ancient pagan world.
 This tradition is characterised, in part, by a reverence for the spiritual above the material and a conviction that humans beings should seek to transcend their earthly, physical existence.
-Some Pagans have perceived that authentic Paganism is, to a greater or lesser extent, incompatible with the influence of esotericism.
-On the other hand, reverence for the spiritual is by no means incompatible with reverence for the divinity immanent in material things.
-It is also worth remembering that esotericism is itself rooted in ancient Greek and Near-Eastern paganism.
+Some pagans have perceived that authentic paganism is, to a greater or lesser extent, incompatible with the influence of esotericism.
+However, reverence for the spiritual is by no means incompatible with reverence for the divinity immanent in material things.

 Pagans often - though by no means always - use practical supernatural techniques such as divination, shamanism, spiritual healing and magic (or magick, a spelling coined by the well known esotericist Aleister Crowley).